ToKiNoBug/HeuristicFlow/docs/Genetic/MOGAAbstract.md

 ### `pfGenes() const`
 Returns a const reference to member [`_pfGenes`](#_pfgenes).

+### `makePFCheckSum() const`
+Function to calculate checksum of current Pareto front.
+This function compute hash value of a gene by its address.

+As the population is a linked list, inserting and erasing doesn't affect other elements, which makes it practicable because no gene copying occurs in the whole solving process.

 ### `mutate()`
 Implementation of pure virtual function defined in [GABase](./GABase.md).
 It's slightly different from mutation operation in [SOGA](./SOGA.md).